kaascevich/BrainflipKit/Readme.md

 _marginally_ unique.

 - Full Unicode support.
 That's just what happens when you're using Swift.
-- The cells are 32-bit instead of 8-bit, due to the aforementioned Unicode support.
+- The cells are 64-bit instead of 8-bit, due to the aforementioned Unicode support.
 Most well-written brainf\*\*k programs shouldn't be heavily affected by this.
 - The tape is infinite in both directions.
-- The end-of-input behavior is customizable -- you can ignore EOI, set the cell to 0, set the cell to its maximum, or throw an error.
-(Why you'd throw an error on EOI, I don't know, but the option is there for the taking.)
+- The end-of-input behavior is customizable -- you can ignore EOI, set the cell to 0, or set the cell to its maximum.
-- Cell wrapping can be disabled (by throwing an error).
 - Some relatively basic optimizations are performed, including:
   - Condensing repeated instructions
   - Merging `+`/`-` and `<`/`>` instructions (and removing pairs that cancel